lukaskwkw/carousel/README.md

 # Wrepp

-Simple boilerplate that include all good stuff - webpack, react, eslint, prettier and pre-hooks
+Simple boilerplate that include all good stuff - webpack, eslint, prettier and pre-hooks

 ## Prerequisites: